Its-YashSoni/Aayu/README.md

-To arrange the images in a grid with 4 images per row, you can use HTML within your Markdown file.
-Here is the updated README:
+To change the link color from blue to `Color(0xff426D51)`, you can use inline CSS in your Markdown file.
+Here's the updated README:

 # Aayu - Medicinal Plant Identification App